Leonardslee: History

-19th century and later
+Manor House

 A portion of the Aldridge estate was sold in 1801 to Charles George Beauclerk, who erected a house called St Leonard's Lodge on the site of the present mansion.
 The Beauclerk family were responsible for the first ornamental plantings at Leonardslee.
 By the early 1800s the denudations of the iron works had been replaced by more than a century of natural regeneration.
 The estate was now lightly wooded, mainly with oak, beech and chestnut, with some ancient pines and larch plantations, and in which there were a series of seven man-made ponds, some of which once provided power for the Wealden iron industry.
-The gardens were establish 1801 and covered 200 acres 200 acre in a steep sandstone valley.
+The gardens were established in 1801 and covered 200 acres 200 acre in a steep sandstone valley.
 Charles Beauclerk included an American garden with conifers, palms and giant sequoia Sequoiadendron giganteum as well as planting the first camellias, rhododendeons and magnolias that suited the acidic soil.

 In 1852 the estate was sold to the Hubbard family, specifically William Hubbard, who commissioned the present Italianate style house, completed in 1855, designed by Thomas Leverton Donaldson, the first Professor of Architecture at University College London.

 Victorian plant collector Sir Edmund Loder purchased the estate from his parents-in-law in 1889 and planted extensive collections of Rhododendrons and Azaleas and many species of trees.
 Loder became interested in plant hybridisation and developed new rhodendron varieties, the Loderi hybrids.
 He planted a large amount of exotic flora in a short time and also introduced gazelle, beavers, kangaroos and wallabies.

 A rock garden near the house was built c.1890 by the Victorian landscaping company James Pulham and Son, who also built a mound, using a mixture of natural and artificial cretaceous sandstone, containing artificial caves for mouflon, later used to shelter wallabies.
 It was planted initially with ferns and alpines organised by Loder.
 The Pulhamite rockery is among the most intact remaining in the UK in the twentyfirst century.

 Parts of the gardens were used for filming several exterior scenes of the 1947 film Black Narcissus, which is set in the extreme north of India.